YunoHost-Apps/mailman3_ynh/README.md

 **Experimental.**

+Please review the [issues list](https://github.com/YunoHost-Apps/mailman3_ynh/issues) before choosing to install this application.

+There is also a [community forum thread](https://forum.yunohost.org/t/community-app-mailman3-free-software-for-managing-electronic-mail-discussion-and-e-newsletter-lists/9077/2) for this application.

 ## Overview

 This is GNU Mailman, a mailing list management system distributed under the terms of the GNU General Public License (GPL) version 3 or later.
 Mailman is written in Python which is available for all platforms that Mailman is supported on, including GNU/Linux and most other Unix-like operating systems (e.g. Solaris, *BSD, MacOSX, etc.).